-One or more heater & AC (HVAC) air delivery and/or temperature mode door actuator may fail.
-This can result in incorrect air delivery or temperature.
-If this occurs, fault code(s) stored in the HVAC control module should be available to assist with diagnoses.
+One or more heater & AC (HVAC) temperature and/or air delivery mode door actuator may fail, resulting in improper temperature or air delivery.
+If this occurs, fault code(s) should be stored in the HVAC control module which should assist in diagnoses.

 The crankshaft position sensor may fail causing the engine to stall while driving and/or will crank but not start, especially when the engine is warm.
 The car may start again if it is left to cool off, but it may run roughly or have poor performance.